Editing XSLT/XPath

 Syntax Highlighting

-For improved performance and precision, this extension eschews the default but problematic TM Grammar and instead uses Visual Studio Code's Semantic Highlighting introduced in 2020. feature.
-For external color themes you should explicitly enable Semantic Highlighting.
+For improved performance and precision, this extension avoids using the default but problematic TM Grammar.
+Instead we use Visual Studio Code's Semantic Highlighting introduced in 2020.
+For color themes extensions you should explicitly enable Semantic Highlighting.
 See the Settings page for more information.

 The extension provides syntax highlighting for XSLT instructions, XML Literal Result Elements, XML attributes, XML character references, CDATA sections and all tokens within XPath expressions.
 XPath expressions within Attribute Value Templates (AVTs) and Text Value Templates are syntax highlighted also.